Rebecca Long-Bailey: Early life and career

-Rebecca Roseanne Long was born on 22 September 1979 in Old Trafford, Greater Manchester, to Irish parents.
-Her father, Jimmy Long, was a Salford docker and a trade union representative at Shell, Barton Docks, and her mother Una was a shop worker.
+Rebecca Long was born on 22 September 1979 in Old Trafford, Greater Manchester to Irish parents.
+Her father, Jimmy Long, was a docker in Salford Quays and a trade union representative at Shell, Barton Docks, and her mother Una was a shop worker.
 She attended Chester Catholic High School.

 Her first job was in a pawn shop, something she says "taught [her] more about the struggles of life than any degree or qualification ever could".
 She also worked in various call centres, a furniture factory, and in postal delivery before eventually studying to become a solicitor.

-She studied Politics and Sociology at Manchester Metropolitan University, then completed "various part-time law conversion and solicitors' courses".
-She has worked for the law firm Pinsent Masons and in 2003, she began working in landlord and tenant law for the law firm Halliwells; she was admitted as a solicitor on 1 November 2007 and moved that year to work for Hill Dickinson, specialising in commercial law, commercial property, NHS contracts and NHS estates.
+Long-Bailey studied Politics and Sociology at Manchester Metropolitan University, and then completed "various part-time law conversion and solicitors' courses".
+She has worked for the law firm Pinsent Masons and in 2003, began working in landlord and tenant law for the law firm Halliwells; she was admitted as a solicitor on 1 November 2007 and moved that year to work for Hill Dickinson, specialising in commercial law, commercial property, NHS contracts and NHS estates.
 On selection as a Labour Party candidate in 2014 she wrote that she had "been working as a solicitor with the NHS in Manchester for 10 years".
 The Sunday Times said that she was incorrect as she was only a solicitor since 2007, though she was a trainee solicitor and paralegal from 2003 to 2007.

 Long-Bailey joined the Labour Party in 2010.
 A spokesperson reported that she was moved to attend a Labour Party meeting after seeing "dramatic plans to dismantle" the NHS in her work as a solicitor.

 Parliamentary career

-Election

-When Hazel Blears stood down as the Member of Parliament (MP) for Salford and Eccles at the 2015 general election, the Labour Party decided to have a woman-only shortlist to choose its candidate for this safe seat.
-Long-Bailey received the backing of Unite the Union, Mayor of Salford Ian Stewart and former Salford City Council leader John Merry.
-She was elected with a vote share of 49.4% and a majority of 20%.
+At the 2015 general election, Long-Bailey was elected to Parliament as MP for Salford and Eccles with 49.4% of the vote and a majority of 12,541.